There are a couple of ways for event owners to track and manage who is coming to an event. This help articles covers the following:

 We have added the option for event owners to return free tickets.
 If you navigate to the ticket holder via the guest list (instructions above) and use the dropdown arrow to see their ticket details, you will see a pink return arrow under each free ticket.

 This is useful if you are limited by numbers and someone can't make it.
 However please note that this option is not currently available for paid event tickets.
-These would need to be refunded via the payment provider (Stripe or Paypal).
+These would need to be refunded via the payment provider (Stripe).

-Once you have filtered the guest list (as described above) you can message people with extra event information or resend the invites to those that haven't responded yet.
+Once you have filtered the guest list (as described above) you can message people with extra event information or resend the invites to those that haven't responded.

 It is not possible to add any attachments but you can insert links.
 As a workaround you can create a google doc and make the sharing access ‘viewable to everyone who has the link’.